Irenexzwen/BIOE183/Tutorial1_Preparation.md

 - Great habitat for a lot of open source softwares ( especially the ones for bioinformatics ).

 # Prepare a linux working environment
+## My system is MacOS:
+You can directly type Linux commands on your computer.
+Go to Linux basics.

 ## My system is windows:
 For windows users, your options would be:
 1) Download one linux system distribution from windows store ( Ubuntu recommended ).